metalama/website/contributing/index.md

 ---
 title: Contributing Overview
+summary: "Contribute to Metalama by spreading awareness, answering questions, sharing aspects, building libraries, and improving documentation and core projects."
 ---

 First off, thanks for your interest in contributing to Metalama — we appreciate the support.
 Whether you're fixing bugs, improving docs, sharing aspects, or proposing features, your input helps make Metalama better for everyone.